OpenPrograms/Vexatos-Programs/selene/README.md

 #Syntax
 This is a list of the special syntax available in Selene.
 ###Smart self-calling
-A tweak that makes variables calling a function with no parameters on themselves more convenient.
+A tweak that makes method calls with no parameters more convenient.
 Basically, it allows doing this
 ```lua
 local s = "Hello World"